 We have a separately designated standing Audit Committee established in accordance with Section 3(a)(58)(A) of the Exchange Act.
 The Audit Committee's primary duties and responsibilities include monitoring the integrity of our financial statements, monitoring the independence and performance of our external auditors, and monitoring our compliance with applicable legal and regulatory requirements.
 The functions of the Audit Committee also include reviewing periodically with our independent registered public accounting firm the performance of the services for which they are engaged, including reviewing the scope of the annual audit and its results, reviewing with management and the auditors the adequacy of our internal accounting controls, reviewing with management and the auditors the financial results prior to the filing of quarterly and annual reports, reviewing fees charged by our independent registered public accounting firm reports directly and is accountable solely to the Audit Committee.
 The Audit Committee has the sole authority to hire and fire the independent registered public accounting firm and is responsible for the oversight of the performance of their duties, including ensuring the independence of the independent registered public accounting firm.
 The Audit Committee also approves in advance the retention of, and all fees to be paid to, the independent registered public accounting firm.
 The Audit Committee also approves in advance the retention of, and all fees to be paid to, the independent registered public accounting firm.
-The Audit Committee also approves in advance the retention of, and all fees to be paid to, the independent registered public accounting firm.
-The rendering of any auditing services by the independent registered public accounting firm is subject to prior approval of the Audit Committee.
+The rendering of any auditing services and all non-auditing services by the independent registered public accounting firm is subject to prior approval of the Audit Committee.